- Cosmetic OEM Lab

 These are simply soaps that come out “transparent”.
-Materials and additives used in these soaps are different than regular soaps.
+Materials and salts used in these soaps are different than regular soaps.
 As they have a clear appearance and a different texture, they are quite popular in the OEM scene.

 The process of producing your original OEM soap product in Japan is no different than in other countries, however, the process may be longer than one would expect.

 Here are the 5 general steps you would have to go through:

 This is the step where the OEM company and the client discuss the details regarding the project.